dataflownb/dfkernel/README.md

 ## Usage

 dfkernel allows the same python code in each cell that ipykernel does.
-It adds two additional features to the interface: tab completion of outputs and dependency lists.
+It adds two additional features to the interface: tab completion of output references and an interface that shows cell dependencies

 ### Tab Completion